Key zebra facts

 The Grevy’s zebra has much narrower stripes that the other two zebras species, and it can live on grasses which are too tough for cattle to eat or digest.
 Originally from Northern Kenya and Ethiopia, you will discover a whole herd of Grevy's zebra at ZSL Whipsnade Zoo.

-The Grevy's zebra is classified as 'Endangered' on the IUCN Red List of Threatened Species.
-In the past - particularly in the 1970s and 80s - the Grevy's zebra suffered declining numbers due to commercial hunting for their skins and have continued to be affected by habitat loss.
+The Grevy's zebra is classified as Endangered on the IUCN Red List of Threatened Species.
+In the past - particularly in the 1970s and 80s - the species suffered declining numbers due to commercial hunting for their skins and have continued to be affected by habitat loss.